wearesideways/sw-classic-plugin/README.md

 # SW Classic

-### Install and build dependencies
+## Install and build dependencies

-- Run `yarn` to install dependencies
+- Run `npm install` to install dependencies
-- Run `yarn start` to compile assets with watcher
+- Run `npm run start` to compile assets with watcher
-- Run `yarn build` to compile the assets production ready
+- Run `npm run build` to compile the assets production ready

 **Note: Once you finished development build and commit the files on `dist/` directory, this is configured to work with not hashes naming in order to import it on `AdminAssets.php` file**